SUSE/rookcheck/README.rst

 Notes/Common Problems
 *********************

- * smoke_rook will remove and manage known host keys on the test runner, which may include removing legitimate entries.
+ * rookcheck will remove and manage known host keys on the test runner, which may include removing legitimate entries.

 *********